-For most people trance will feel like a state of very deep relaxation.
+Many clients are curious about Hypnosis before they begin sessions.
+For most, trance will feel like a state of very deep relaxation.
 For others, it resembles daydreaming.
-Some people describe their experience after trance as feeling like they have had ‘a lovely massage’.
+Some people describe their experience as feeling like they have had ‘a lovely massage’.
 The key point is that people react as differently to trance as they do to other life experiences.
-The common factor being that all clients refer to the experience as deeply relaxing and pleasant.
+The common factor being that all clients refer to Hypnosis as deeply relaxing and pleasant.

 Will I lose consciousness?

 Generally people do not lose consciousness whilst in a trance state and are fully aware of the smells and sounds around them.
 People are able to bring themselves out of the trance state should they wish to do so.